singh-sushil/minorproject/README.md

 # minorproject
-A ecommerce for real  state website in Django
+A real state ecommerce website in Django